January - Children still at school, Margaret reading everything related to early music. Leslie is taking seriously the part of manager.

 CONCERTS & EVENTS

-Playing "Bonnie Sweet Robin" on the tenor recorder, Ian overcomes a bungling Kiwanis Festival-supplied accompanist who took three runs at the piece's intro!
+Playing "Bonnie Sweet Robin" on the tenor recorder at the 1970s Kiwanis Music Festival, Ian overcomes a bungling festival-supplied accompanist who took three runs at the piece's intro.
 Unfazed by the other's nerves, Ian executed the piece flawlessly and was awarded an exemplary 96, the year's highest overall score in the recorder category, by adjudicator Mario Duschenes.

 LISTEN WHILE YOU BROWSE

-The Yugolinian freighters' 60 passengers were diverse in age and background, and the 45-day sailing allowed plenty of time for all to get acquainted.
-Leslie, who had a facile gift for words, was inspired to write several observational poems, which Andrew turned into songs he arranged for the family to play.
+In 1970 the Huggetts took a Yugoslavian freighter to Europe.
+It carried 60 passengers of diverse ages and backgrounds, and the 45-day sailing allowed plenty of time for all to get acquainted.
+Leslie, who had a facile gift for words, was inspired to write several observational poems, which Andrew turned into songs he later arranged for the family to play.

 THE 1970 SASKATCHEWAN TOUR

-On the day the family was to leave for Saskatchewan, the Huggetts were calmly eating lunch on the back picnic table when they received a call from Air Canada saying their flight would be leaving two hours earlier than scheduled.
+On the day the family was to leave for Saskatchewan, the Huggetts were eating lunch on the back picnic table when they received a call from Air Canada saying that their flight would leave two hours earlier than scheduled.
 A mad dash to the airport ensued.
-Upon arrival, they were informed the plane was already taxiing for take-off.
-After a brief discussion with the check-in crew, during which Leslie may have raised his voice a notch, the plane was ordered to return to the terminal, and the Huggetts and their 25 pieces of luggage and instruments were boarded.
+Upon arrival, the Huggetts were informed they'd missed the plane, which was already taxiing for take-off.
+After a brief discussion with the check-in crew, during which Leslie may have raised his voice, the plane was ordered to return to the terminal, and the Huggetts and their 25 pieces of luggage and instruments were boarded.

-When the Huggetts got off the plane in Regina, they were met by Saskatchewan Junior Concert organizers.
-Margaret remembers them looking skeptically at the group, the youngest of whom was nine, dressed in scruffy hippie attire with their instruments wrapped in cardboard and packing tape.
-Perhaps they were having second thoughts about employing a young family of six for a 49 concert tour.
+When the Huggetts got off the plane in Regina, they were met by Concert organizers.
+Margaret remembers them looking skeptically at the group, the youngest of whom was eight, dressed in scruffy hippie attire with their instruments wrapped in cardboard and packing tape.
+The Huggetts wondered if they were having second thoughts about employing this young family of six for a 49-concert tour.